Oliver-Siren/CCM/salt/Installation instructions.md

 `sudo sh install_salt.sh -P`

-As with master, you will need to modify salt minion’s configuration file as well.
+As with the master, you will need to modify Salt minion’s configuration file as well.

 `sudoedit /etc/salt/minion`

 and there you will need to find
-`#master: salt` and insert your master's IP as well as comment out the line so that it looks something like this `master: 10.0.0.1`
+`#master: salt` and insert your master's IP as well as comment out the line, so that it looks something like this `master: 10.0.0.1`

-after this you are done with the setup and it is time to make contact with the master
+after this, you are done with the setup and it is time to make contact with the master.

 ## Contacting master and accepting minions with master

-In this part I go over the procedure on how to connect your minions to your master.
+In this part, I go over the procedure on how to connect your minions to your master.

-First you should run this command on your minions so that they start calling for their master
+First, you should run this command on your minions so that they start calling for their master

 `sudo salt-minion`
-your first attempt might fail and give you the message that salt-minion is shutdown but second attempt should do it.
+your first attempt might fail and give you the message that "Salt-minion is shut down" but the second attempt should do it.

 Now that you minions are calling for their master, you should run this command on your master